Durham Wildlife Trust Privacy Policy

 9. Our use of cookies

-Our website is hosted by a third party and uses ‘cookies’ to help provide the best browsing experience.
-Cookies are small text files that are placed on a computer or mobile phone when browsing websites.
+Our website uses cookies, as almost all websites do, to help provide you with the best experience we can.
+Cookies are small text files that are placed on your computer or mobile phone when you browse websites.

-remember settings during and between visits,
+- Remember your settings during and between visits

-improve the speed/security of the site,
+- Improve the speed/security of the site

-allow users to share pages with social networks like Facebook,
+- Allow you to share pages with social networks like Facebook

 You can learn more about all the cookies we use below.

-Cookie provider: The Wildlife Trusts
+Cookie provider: Durham Wildlife Trust

 Purpose: Used by the website to remember cookie preferences.